 - Filter Menus - allow you or the dashboard user to see the same dashboard with a filter applied so that only some data is shown

 Data Source Set-up

 A data source gives Authors a way to define how data is retrieved from the BusinessOptix platform and then re-used across Dashboards.
-A data source can also be accessed via the BusinessOptix API allowing you to use alternate dashboard platforms for data visualisation and access.
+A data source can also be accessed via the BusinessOptix API allowing you to use alternate dashboard platforms for data visualization and access.

 Creating a New Data Source

 In Author create a new Data Sources model.
 And then go to Components and create a new data source.
 A data source allows you to say what and where you want to retrieve the data from.
 This could be a model, form or via SQL.
 For each property from the data source, you require you will need to add a data field.